SceneSyncLV/scenesynclv-public/README.md

 - Ad-slot placeholders every 4th event (see `EventCard`)
 - **Featured checkout:** Sign in, click "Feature for 24h ($10)" on your event, pay with Stripe, and your event is featured for 24 hours.
 - **Event detail pages:** Deep-link to `/event/[id]` for full flyer, share, and OpenGraph preview.
+- **Search & sort:** Search by title/venue, sort by date or price, and enjoy a skeleton shimmer while loading.

 ## UI Hooks
 - Genre dropdown and "Cheap only" toggle powered by Supabase events table (see `Filters`)